jpangia/js2mouse/readme.md

 	- re-compile with debug info and check valgrind output. see if solving the "address is 0 bytes after a block of size 32 is alloc'd" error fixes the crash
 	- translate usage of system() into exec family of functions (see man 3 execl)
 	- using execl will also allow for checking if xdotool is installed
-	- maybe look into option to use wayland-based equivalent of xdotool (there exists ydotool, which is intended to be a drop-in replacement for xdotool)
+	- look into option to use wayland-based equivalent of xdotool (there exists ydotool, which is intended to be a drop-in replacement for xdotool)
 	- security risk: config file could inject malicious code into system() calls but if the program reads the file expecting an int,